anshi20/TAP-Project/README.md

 # TAP-Project
-A stock portfolio highlighting the losses and gains of an individual loser,his assets and holdings at real time.
+A stock portfolio highlighting the losses and gains of an individual,his assets and holdings at real time.